codiceSpaghetti/numpyGPT/README.md

 - A full PyTorch clone (no tensors, no autograd engine)
 - A production-ready framework (use PyTorch for that)
-- Optimized for speed
+- Optimized for speed (can only run on CPU)
-- Feature-complete (only implements what's needed for transformer training)
+- Feature-complete (only implements what's needed for transformer training + some bonus I wanted to implement)

 ## Project Structure